Classic Broccoli Casserole is a comfort food staple! A perfect holiday side dish made with fresh or frozen broccoli and topped with Ritz crackers!

 - Spread the broccoli mixture into a greased 2 quart casserole dish and bake for 15-20 minutes until hot and bubbly.

 While the casserole is cooking you can go ahead and prepare your crackers for the topping.
 Melt the butter in a medium bowl.
 Place the crackers in a large zip top bag and seal.
 Use your hands to break the crackers into crumbs.
 No need to get more forceful than that, they break up easy!
+As a quick note, this casserole will serve 6 people as a side dish.
+You can easily double this casserole to serve a larger crowd!

-Can I Make Broccoli Casserole Ahead?
+Can Broccoli Casserole Be Frozen?

 Classic Broccoli Casserole